MartinUbl/IDEG-DiaTrainer/README.md

 # DiaTrainer

-DiaTrainer is a educational software for use in diabetes treatment education.
+DiaTrainer is an educational software for use in diabetes treatment education.
 It is build on top of a powerful [SmartCGMS](https://diabetes.zcu.cz/smartcgms) architecture.

 ##  SmartCGMS disclaimer